-If involved, the PiW will need to exert approximately 90 lbs of push or pull force to secure the nut firmly (Figure 8).
+A LiW needs to exert approximately 90 lbs of push or pull force to secure the nut firmly (Figure 8).
 A portable drill is used to drill holes for the water supply lines within the trench (Figure 9).

 5 - Carrying, Dropping and Manoeuvring the Main Line